Altoids1/Joao/docs/Expressions.md

 ### Arithmetic

-João is capable of any and all mathematics that one would expect to be able to do on a scientific calculator.
+João is capable of any and all mathematics that one can do on a scientific calculator.
 As such, many common arithmetic operations are available, '+' (addition), '\*' multiplication, '/' (division), and others, which are listed in full later in this chapter.

-João distinguishes between two types of operations: **binary** (meaning that it is something with two, such as ``a + b``) and **unary** (meaning that it is something done on only one input, such as ``-a``).
+João distinguishes between two types of operations: **binary** (meaning that it is something with two inputs, such as ``a + b``) and **unary** (meaning that it is something done on only one input, such as ``-a``).

 ### Comparison